jundalisay/spblist/content/en/social/cycles/germany.md

 The SPD and the AfD, via Alice Weidel, will neither be effective as Elon Musk claims, since they also do not strike at the root cause.

+In any way, the best policy for Germany is to switch to the Nordic model by choosing a party that has a plan for it.